maarten-pennings/howto/c64diskcmds/readme.md

 The `*` tags the file as a _splat_ file.
 You create a splat file by opening a file, writing to the file, but not closing the file, and then resetting the C64.
 A splat file is a file under construction, the disk administration is _inconsistent_.
-Run the [validate](#validate) command to fix the inconsistencies, do not delete the file as that might improperly free blocks that belong to properly closed files.
+Run the [Validate](#validate) command to fix the  inconsistencies, do not delete the file as that might improperly free blocks that belong to properly closed files.

+### Locked files

 Sometimes there is a directory entry with a `<` in front of the file type.